 Sources of information

-We may obtain information about you from a range of sources.
+We may obtain information about you and parties related to your case from a range of sources.
 These would include:

 - Information provided by you (or by a named representative)